In a world of despair, ruled by tyrants and parasites, where is the room for hope?

 Tears slid down his half frozen face.

 To be faithful, that is victory.
 To be true.

 He moaned, muttering, shaking in his armor, as Miran, Valadin, and Krantz hauled him up from the ground and placed him back on his horse.
 Breaking ice on ropes, they tied him securely, like Tradado, Daran and the others on their own mounts, silent, dead now for all he knew.

 Dead.
 To be dead.
 Was death just darkness?
 Was it anything when you are nothing, no one, no more?
-Was all this pain, this sadness, this suffering for nothing, not even a dream?
-Darkness.
+Was all this pain, this sadness, this suffering, for nothing, not even a dream?

-He was no longer alone in his mind.
-Something, someone beckoned him, pushed him back into the light.
-Back into Life, and he felt his legs again, and the bitter wind, and snowflakes - he felt the burning agony of his black, frozen hands.
+He felt his legs again, and the bitter wind, and the burning agony of his black, frozen hands.

 The darkness can’t win, not today, the voice said in his mind.
 Not today.
 And Bendit believed it.